D-K-E/graph-analysis/README.rst

 A repo on analysis of graphs as in graph theory.

 The goal is to concentrate on analysis rather than io.
-A very simple json format is assumed for specification of graphs.
+A small subset of GraphML format is assumed for specification of graphs.
 You can find a sample of it in tests folder.
 All graphs are immutable once they are created.
 Functions are going to be documented and referenced as they are added.
 Very experimental stuff do not put anywhere near production code.

 Currently almost all functionality is deals with undirected graphs.